Trump gives N.C. governor deadline to decide GOP convention fate

 The president said he chose North Carolina, a battleground state, because “I do love that state and it would have been a perfect place for it, and it still will be.”

 “But he’s got to say that … when thousands of people come to the arena, that they’ll be able to get in,” the president said of Mr. Cooper.

-Mr. Cooper has begun reopening North Carolina businesses and recreational activities that were shut down March 27 to slow the spread of COVID-19.

-Gatherings of more than 10 people are still prohibited and public entertainment venues remain closed.
+“We’ll spend millions and millions of dollars on this magnificent design.
+But in the end, they have to be able to get in.
+I don’t want to have it, where we get there and then they announce — after all the money was spent, all the work was done, all the people travel in — guess what, you can’t put anybody in the arena, or you can put a tiny number of people in the arena.
+We can’t do that.”

 Sign up for Daily Newsletters